Common and José James

 An Academy Award, Golden Globe, Emmy and Grammy-winning actor and musician, Common continues to break down barriers with a multitude of critically acclaimed and diverse roles, along with continued success at the box office.
 Alongside John Legend, he won the Academy Award and Golden Globe for the song “Glory,” which was featured in the Oscar-nominated film, Selma.

-He released his 11th studio album, Black America Again, in 2016.
-He was most recently featured on Andra Day’s song “Stand Up for Something,” which he co-wrote with Diane Warren and can be heard in the 2017 film Marshall.
+He released his 11th studio album, Black America Again, in 2016 and was most recently featured on Andra Day’s song “Stand Up for Something,” which he co-wrote with Diane Warren and can be heard in the 2017 film Marshall.
 The song received Grammy, NAACP, and Critics’ Choice nominations, as well as the “Hollywood Song Award” at the 2017 Hollywood Film Awards.

 Saturday, June 30 at 8:00pm